William Stuart (bishop): Episcopal ministry

 In 1793 he was appointed Canon of the fourth stall at St George's Chapel, Windsor Castle, a position he held until 1800.

 He was consecrated Bishop of St David's on 12 January 1794.
 Six years later, he was nominated Archbishop of Armagh on 30 October 1800 and appointed by letters patent on 22 November 1800.

 Death

 He died in London on 6 May 1822, aged 67, as a result of having accidentally taken an improper medicine.

 He was buried at his family's seat, Luton Hoo in Bedfordshire.

-In St Patrick's Anglican Cathedral in Armagh there is a full-length marble figure of the Archbishop in the attitude of prayer, sculpted by Sir Francis Chantrey.
+In St Patrick's Anglican Cathedral in Armagh there is a life-size bas-relief marble figure of the Archbishop in the attitude of prayer, sculpted by Sir Francis Chantrey.
 Beneath it is the following Latin inscription: